tfarina/isengard/c/namingconventions.md

 camel_Snake_Case is a naming convention where the first word is lowercase, and subsequent words start with a capital letter, with words separated by underscores.

+## Kebab Case

+kebab-case is a naming convention where all words are lowercase and separated by hyphens.

 ## Train Case